 This is a specialised terminal for petrol merchants, which is designed to process fuel cards as well as most credit and debit cards.

 Merchants will need to discuss with their acquirer if they provide this type of terminal or whether they will need an arrangement with a terminal supplier.

 This is a specialised terminal that can store accepted card transactions through the day and then transmit their details to an acquirer at night.
 This can also be referred to as a predominantly ‘off-line terminal’ or POT.
-Restaurants that have the facility to accept tips or gratuities often use this terminal type.
+Examples of this type of terminals can be seen in restaurants that have the facility to accept tips or gratuities.

-A merchant will need to discus with their acquirer whether this terminal type would be best suited to the way they wish to operate their business.
+As a merchant, you will need to discuss with your acquirer whether this terminal type would be best suited to the way you wish to operate their business.

 The terminals listed above are physical pieces of hardware that are used to accept card transactions when merchants are with their customers - or used to manually key in the card details for a card-not-present transaction.

 With an internet ‘till’ merchants do not use a standard, physical terminal to process their transactions.
-A merchant will use a virtual terminal or payment page provided by a payment service provider on their websites into which customers' card details are securely entered for processing.
+A merchant will use a virtual terminal or payment page provided by a payment service provider on their websites to securely process customers' card details.
 Further details on what needs to be considered when taking payments over the internet are contained in the Internet trading page.